Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {crop-start: 205, crop-end: 235, format: javascript, line-numbers: false}
 ![Render Histogram in App](code_samples/es6v2/App.js)

 We render the `Histogram` component with a bunch of props.
 They specify the dimensions we want, positioning, and pass data to the component.
 We're using `filteredSalaries` even though we haven't set up the filtering yet.
-One less line of code to change later :)
+One less line of code to change later :smile:

 That's it. `App` is ready to render our `Histogram`.